Frequently Asked Questions about the Gospel for Asia Lawsuit

 Finally, as we said in our press release, a class-action lawsuit is an enormous burden for major, for-profit corporations.
 A lawsuit of this kind against a Christian ministry like Gospel for Asia is extraordinarily rare.

 So, you can imagine the weight this has been on our ministry for over three years, now.
 Eventually, it just became nearly unbearable.

-No. Gospel for Asia has always aggressively denied this.
+No, KP Yohannan and members of his family were not personally enriched in any way.
+Gospel for Asia has always aggressively denied this.
 Perhaps, it was put best by Francis Chan in the following excerpt from a March 4, 2019 article at The Christian Post,

 “As a result of the ordeal, Chan’s admiration for founder K.P.
 Yohannan ‘only grew.’

 “From the start, it didn’t make sense that he was misappropriating funds,” Chan reasoned.
 “There was no logical motive.
 I had spent time in his home and driven with him in his car.
 He lives very humbly.
 When I saw his tax returns, I was shocked at how little he made and how much he gave.”

 What will happen if there is a surplus from the $37 million settlement?